-It is important to understand that no matter what anyone says, no dog is 100 hypoallergenic, not even the favourited Havanese.
-That said, the Havanese and other “hypoallergenic” dogs like the labradoodle or the poodle do possess traits (like we’ve already discussed) that will not evoke nasty reactions in people with allergies.
+It is important to understand that no matter what anyone says, no dog is 100 hypoallergenic.
+Not even the favourited Havanese.
+That said, the Havanese and other “hypoallergenic” dogs like the labradoodle or the poodle do possess traits (like we’ve already discussed) that will not evoke nasty reactions in people with pet allergies.

 And Because all dogs will shed their hair in one way or the other, let’s take a closer look at how the Havanese sheds its hair in such a way that doesn’t cause allergic reactions, therefore making it “hypoallergenic.”

 The reason a dog’s hair sheds is the same reason human beings shed their skin.
 Old and already dead hairs fall out to make room for new healthy hairs, just like our old crusty skin flakes off to be replaced by new skin.

 The reason a poodle or a Havanese is considered hypoallergenic is because of how their coats are textured.